 Your data will be kept strictly confidential and will not be shared with third parties .
 By registering you enter no obligations.
 In the later registration process, you can optionally complete a paid membership or complete the registration without membership.

-DOC area for reds, rosé wines and white wines in the Italian region Piedmont, which is named after the former margraviate of the same name.
-It is considered to be one of the oldest winegrowing areas or perhaps even the origin of viticulture in Piedmont, which is reflected in numerous finds of amphorae and artifacts is occupied.
-The extensive area covers about 1,200 hectares of vineyards in a total of 229 communities in the two provinces Asti (116) and Alessandria (113).
-The subzone Monferrato Casalese covers 39 municipalities in the province of Alessandria, for which it is also the independent DOC area Grignolino del Monferrato Casalese gives.
-Other independent monferrato enclaves are Barbera del Monferrato and Cortese dell'Alto Monferrato,
+DOC area for red wines, rosé wines and white wines in the Italian region Piedmont, which is named after the former Margraviate of the same name.
+It is considered to be one of the oldest wine-growing regions or perhaps even the origin of wine-growing in Piedmont, which is demonstrated by numerous finds from amphorae and artifacts is documented.
+The large area comprises around 1,200 hectares of vineyards in a total of 229 municipalities in the two provinces Asti (116) and Alessandria (113).
+The subzone Monferrato Casalese comprises 39 municipalities in the province of Alessandria, for which it also has the independent DOC area Grignolino del Monferrato Casalese gives.
+Other independent Monferrato enclaves are Barbera del Monferrato and Cortese dell'Alto Monferrato,

-The Chiaretto or Ciaret (Rosato) is in any use of the varieties Barbera.
+The Chiaretto or Ciaret (Rosato) is used in any variety Barbera.
 Bonarda Piemontese.
 Cabernet Franc.
 Cabernet Sauvignon.
 Dolcetto.
 Freisa.
 Grignolino.
-Nebbiolo and Pinot Nero logo CNRS logo INIST Pinot Noir (to 85%), as well as other approved varieties (max 15%) blended.
-For the wine types Bianco and Rosso , the permitted white or red non-aromatic varieties may be used in any mixture.
-The varietal wines Casalese-Cortese ( Cortese ), Dolcetto, Freisa and from 2020 Nebbiolo (the latter also as Superiore ) must contain at least 85% of the respective variety, the remaining 15% may be authorized varieties.
+Nebbiolo and Pinot Nero = Pinot Noir (85%) and other approved varieties (max.
+15%) blended.
+The approved white or red non-aromatic varieties may be used in any mixture for the Bianco and Rosso wine types.
+The varietal wines Casalese-Cortese ( Cortese ), Dolcetto, Freisa and from 2020 Nebbiolo (the latter also as Superiore ) must contain at least 85% of the respective variety, the remaining 15% can be approved varieties.
 All red wines are also available as Novello, a Vivace (sparkling wine) is available from Rosso, Bianco and Freisa.